mheap/nexmo-developer/_use_cases/en/fbm-product-info.md

 7. [The use case revisited](#the-use-case-revisited)
 8. [A simple implementation](#a-simple-implementation)

-There are various ways you can achieve the same result with Nexmo.
+There are various ways you can achieve the same result with Vonage.
 This tutorial shows only one specific way to do things, for example you will see how to use the command line to create the application, rather than the Dashboard.
 Other tutorials demonstrate other ways of doing things.

-## Create your Nexmo Application
+## Create your Vonage Application

 If you have not yet done so, create a new directory for your project, such as `fbm-app`.
 Change into this directory.

-Use the CLI to create your Nexmo application:
+Use the CLI to create your Vonage application:

 ``` shell
 nexmo app:create "FBM App" https://abcd1234.ngrok.io/inbound https://abcd1234.ngrok.io/status --keyfile=private.key --type=messages
 ```

 Make a note of the generated Application ID.
-You can also check this in the [Nexmo Dashboard](https://dashboard.nexmo.com/messages/applications).
+You can also check this in the [dashboard](https://dashboard.nexmo.com/messages/applications).

 This command will also create a private key, `private.key` in your current directory.

 This command also sets the two webhooks that need to be set.
-All interaction between your App and Nexmo takes place through these webhooks.
+All interaction between your app and Vonage takes place through these webhooks.
 You must at least acknowledge each of these webhooks in your app.

 ## Link your application to your Facebook Page